Skip to table of contents

 2 - Academic and Professional Policies

-The Department of Medical Imaging and Radiation Sciences adheres to the University of Oklahoma Health Sciences Center and College of Allied Health policies when handling student situations.
+The Department of Medical Imaging and Radiation Sciences adheres to the University of Oklahoma Health and College of Allied Health policies when handling student situations.
 These policies may be referred to within this handbook or found within the following documents.
-The responsibility lies with the student to ensure he/she follows current OUHSC policy.
+The responsibility lies with the student to ensure he/she follows current OU Health Sciences policy.

-Faculty of the Department of Medical Imaging and Radiation Sciences adhere to the principles in the University of Oklahoma Academic Integrity Policy found in the Faculty Handbook and College of Allied Health Student Handbook.
+Faculty of the Department of Medical Imaging and Radiation Sciences adheres to the principles in the University of Oklahoma Academic Integrity Policy found in the Student Handbook, Section 3.3 and College of Allied Health Student Handbook, Section 5.1.

 Academic integrity means honesty and responsibility in the academic or clinical setting.
 The basic assumptions regarding student academic work at the University of Oklahoma are: